tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP-06-Ins-Decision-Trees.md

   ![Decision Tree evaluation results](Images/decision-trees-1.png)

+* After observing the results, it can be seen that model's accuracy (`0.584`) is low, also precision and recall are not good enough to state that the model will be good predicting fraudulent loan applications.

-* After observing the results, it can be concluded that this model may not be the best one for preventing fraudulent loan applications.
+* It can be concluded that this model may not be the best one for preventing fraudulent loan applications.

 Finally, comment to students that an interesting way to analyze a decision tree is by visualizing it, so a visual representation of the final decision tree is created using `pydotplus` library.

 ![Decision tree visualization](Images/decision-trees-2.png)

+Explain to students, that a very large and complex tree shape like this, probably indicates that the model is overfitted to this specific data and won't generalize well to other models.

 * To ease the tree visualization, the image can be saved as `PDF` or `PNG`.